 The six-lined soapfish (Grammistes sexlineatus) is also known as the goldenstriped soapfish, Pacific goldenstriped bass and skunkfish.
 The name soapfish is derived from the soapy toxic secretion that they produce when stressed.
-The toxins in the secretions are known as grammistins.
-They are closely related to groupers.
+The peptide toxins in the secretions are known as grammistins and seem similar to bee venom and secretions from other toxic fish.
+These toxins have been investigated for their potential antibiotic and antimicrobial activity.
+Soapfish are closely related to groupers.

 IN THE WILD